 In the last few years, through our five faculties and research centres, we have invested significantly in implementing and boosting our research activities.
 We focus a lot on the training of young researchers.
-Five well-structured PhD programmes enable them to pursue a career in academia.
+Six well-structured PhD programmes enable them to pursue a career in academia.

 The courses offered by unibz are full-time PhD programmes.
 The teaching and research plan is well-structured and it involves a research trip abroad of at least three months.
 The minimum length of a doctorate is three years.
 Students can write their PhD dissertations in German, Italian or English.
 Under exceptional circumstances, theses can also be written in other languages.